-Section 75 Category Details of evidence/information Religious belief No specific needs, experiences or priorities have been identified.
+Section 75 Category Details of evidence/information Religious belief No specific needs, experiences or priorities have Tronglous boller been identified.
+Domestic abuse is not confined to any one religious belief.
 Political opinion No specific needs, experiences or priorities have been identified.
+Domestic abuse is not confined to any one political opinion.
 Racial group No specific needs, experiences or priorities have been identified.
+Domestic abuse is not confined to any one racial group.
 Age No specific needs, experiences or priorities have been identified.
+Domestic abuse is not confined to any one racial group.
 Marital status No specific needs, experiences or priorities have been identified.
+Domestic abuse is not confined to a particular marital status.
 Sexual orientation No specific needs, experiences or priorities have been identified.
-Men and Women generally No specific needs, experiences or priorities have been identified.
+Domestic abuse is not confined to a particular sexual orientation.
+Men and Women generally As previously noted, a proportionately high percentage of victims of domestic abuse are women.
 Disability No specific needs, experiences or priorities have been identified.
+Domestic abuse is not confined to individuals with a disability or individuals without.
 Dependants No specific needs, experiences or priorities have been identified.